tomwpublic/hubitat_boseSoundTouch/README.md

 * **Background information**

-The *Device* entry for a speaker allows it to be controlled independently and also allows it to act as a the master for its zone.
+The *Device* entry for a speaker allows it to be controlled independently and also allows it to act as a master for its zone.
 The Bose SoundTouch Device driver caches information about known slaves.

 In order for the user-friendly features described below to work, a given slave has to be added at least once after the *Device* creation in Hubitat.
 You can accomplish this by creating a group in the SoundTouch app or by using the *addZoneSlave* or *createZone* (either is fine) commands in the driver.
 <br><br>